dainer88/infratoolbox/ROADMAP.md

 - **State Management Insights**: Integrate a feature to visualize information about the state of resources managed by Terraform, showing recent changes and their current state.
 - **Resource Drift Detection**: Implement infrastructure drift detection that automatically notifies when resources change outside of Terraform control.
 - **Custom Alerts**: Enable custom alert configurations triggered by specific infrastructure events.
+- **Auto-Update Mechanism**: Implement an auto-update mechanism so users can receive the latest versions without manual intervention.
+- **Parallel Task Execution**: Add support for running multiple commands (e.g., `terraform plan` and `tflint`) in parallel to optimize execution time.

 ## v0.4.0 - Advanced Security